Culottes: Culottes for women

-A view of a white knife-pleated culotte skirt with black waistband, and an aerial view of the garment interior showing the shorts-leg division.
+A view of a white knife-pleated culotte skirt with black waistband, and a top-down view of the garment interior showing the shorts-leg division.

 Culottes can also describe a split or bifurcated skirt or any garment which "hangs like a skirt, but is actually pants."
 During the Victorian Era (mid- to late-nineteenth century European culture) long split skirts were developed for horseback riding so that women could sit astride a horse with a safer saddle, like that used by men in that era, rather than riding on a side-saddle designed for the women in that era, that elevated style or 'modesty' over safety.
 Horse-riding culottes for women were controversial because they were used to break a sexual taboo against women riding horses astride when they were expected to hide their lower limbs at all times.
 Later, split skirts were developed to provide women more freedom to do other activities as well, such as gardening, cleaning, bike riding, etc. and still look like one is wearing a skirt.

 During the 1960s, some upscale restaurants resisted modern fashion trends by refusing to admit women wearing pants, which were considered inappropriate by some proprietors.
 This posed a problem for women who did not want to wear the skirt styles that were then in fashion.
 Some women opted to circumvent restaurant bans on women in pants by wearing culottes or palazzo pants as evening wear.

 Culottes became associated with Princess Diana during the 1980s.

 In modern English, the use of the word culottes can also mean a close-fitting pair of pants ending at the knees, such as Princess Diana also popularised during the early 1980s.
 The term is used as such in the United Kingdom and Canada.
 In this sense, culottes are similar to the American knickerbockers (knickers), except whereas the latter are loose in fit.